 Hunan Restaurant is the home of the area’s best Chinese and sushi for last 40 years!
 Awarded Readers’ Choice Chinese and Sushi by the State Journal Register in Springfield, the local family-owned restaurant offers a full bar when you dine in and delivery is available.
 The newly remodeled restaurant offers very relaxing and comfortable dining experience.

 Sangamon Watch Company is a locally owned wristwatch company that designs and produces history inspired American heritage watches.
-Make an appointment in advance to visit their showroom and watch collections such as “Mother Road Collection.“
+Visit their showroom at 206 S 6th Street historic downtown Springfield (right across from Visitors Center), and watch collections such as “Mother Road Collection” and Mother Road Rt 66 Passports are available.

 Lincoln’s Souvenir and Gift Shop (1407 Monument Ave, 217/523-1106) is the largest and oldest Lincoln, Springfield and Route 66 souvenir shop.
 The shop is local family owned & run since 1938!
 Bus groups are welcome.